Random Access Codes: Explicit Constructions, Optimality, and Classical-Quantum Gaps: Introduction

 Here $\mathcal{H}_2(p)=-p\log_2 p-(1-p)\log_2(1-p)$ denotes the binary entropy function.
 Moreover, the worst-case decoding success probability of an $(L,k)$-QRAC, $P^{*}_{\rm Q}(L,k)$, is known to satisfy the same upper bound~\cite[Theorem~2.3]{nayak1999optimal}:

 That is, the worst-case decoding success probabilities of RACs and QRACs are known to satisfy the same upper bound.
+On the other hand, it has been shown that there exists an $(L,k)$-RAC whose worst-case decoding success probability satisfies

-However, the tightness of this bound has not been evaluated, and the extent of the gap between the actual supremum of the worst-case decoding success probabilities of RACs and QRACs remains unknown.
+~\cite[Theorem~2.2]{ambainis1999dense}.
+Therefore, in the limit as $L\to\infty$, there exist $(L,k)$-RACs whose worst-case decoding success probability asymptotically attains the upper bound.
+This means that the entropy upper bounds \eqref{eq:rac-average-upper} and \eqref{eq:qrac-average-upper} are asymptotically tight, and there are no quantum advantage in the asymptotic regime.
+However, the tightness of the entropy bound in the non-asymptotic regime has not been evaluated, and the extent of the gap between the actual supremum of the worst-case decoding success probabilities of RACs and QRACs remains unknown.
+Moreover, only a few explicit constructions of RACs and QRACs attaining the upper bound in the non-asymptotic regime are currently known.
 More recently, a new upper bound on the average decoding success probability of an $(L,k)$-QRAC, $\overline{P}_{\rm Q}(L,k)$, was established in~\cite[Theorem~10]{manvcinska2022geometry}:

 Since the optimal worst-case success probability is upper bounded by the optimal average success probability, this also yields an upper bound on the worst-case success probability of $(L,k)$-QRACs.
-In addition, the following conjectured upper bound on the worst-case decoding success probability has been proposed~\cite{manvcinska2022geometry}:
+This new upper bound is tighter than the entropy bounds \eqref{eq:rac-average-upper} and \eqref{eq:qrac-average-upper} for $k=1,2$.
+In these cases, the bound can be equivalently expressed as